CS-Senior-Design/VR_CELL/VR_Cell/Assets/Endo System Review Questions.md

 1) "How do transport vesicles integrate into the endomembrane system?"
-    - Transports proteins made throughout the endo process
+    - They move materials from the Endoplasmic Reticulum to the Golgi

 2) "The endomembrane system involves which organelles?
     - Nucleus, ER, Golgi, Vesicles, Lysosomes